Our comfortable mountain lodge-style retreat designed by and for those seeking a relaxing vacation.

-Located less than one mile from Vine Hill House, a popular place for weddings.
-Now available is Blackberry Cottage located on the same property for larger groups Howeaway # 3792466.
-We are 54 miles north of San Francisco’s Golden Gate Bridge, 20 minutes from Bodega Bay, the Pacific Ocean seaside set for Alfred Hitchcock’s famed 1948 film, “The Birds”, WineBerry is centrally located within California’s world-renowned wine growing region, Sonoma County.
+Located less than one mile from Vine Hill House, a popular place for weddings and on the same property as Wineberry Lodge Homeaway # 981147 for those with larger groups.
+We are 54 miles north of San Francisco’s Golden Gate Bridge, 20 minutes from Bodega Bay, the Pacific Ocean seaside set for Alfred Hitchcock’s famed 1948 film, “The Birds”, Blackberry Cottage is centrally located within California’s world-renowned wine growing region, Sonoma County.

-“Fun” and “Relaxing” are two of the most frequent words our guests use to describe WineBerry Inn.
+“Fun” and “Relaxing” are two of the most frequent words our guests use to describe Blackberry Cottage.
 And, according to some of the world’s leading authorities, our location, well…

 • National Geographic Traveler: Named Sonoma County, the “Best of the World 2012”.

 • The New York Times (Oct.
 21, 2011): “A New Destination for Food and Art,” in a story about Sebastopol, Sonoma County, California.

 • 1 hour 20 minutes from San Francisco International (SFO) airport, and only 10 minutes from the Charles M. Schulz - Sonoma County Airport (STS), serviced by Alaska Airlines/Horizon Air

 • Practice your gourmet hobby skills in the center of one of the world’s top organic foods and wine-growing regions, or hire one of the region’s budding gourmet chefs to do it for you and your friends.

 • On-site, at-the-ready proprietors assist guests with sourcing locally produced organic foods, nearby seafood and more

 • 20 minutes from Armstrong Redwoods which features 1,400+ year-old redwood trees, some over 300 feet tall.

 • Your home away from home,• Master bedroom features a king bed with bathroom.